AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

   <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-Higher Capacity cable, can carry 32 channels unlike standard cable which can only carry 8, however it doesn't support buses so you must first step down from dense to a smaller cable (such as <ItemLink id="fluix_glass_cable" /> or <ItemLink id="fluix_smart_cable" />) before using buses or panels.
+Higher-capacity cable.
+Can carry 32 channels, unlike standard cables that can only carry 8.
+However, it doesn't support buses, so you must first step down from dense to a smaller cable (such as <ItemLink id="fluix_glass_cable" /> or <ItemLink id="fluix_smart_cable" />) before using buses or panels.